 Usability quirks aside, Bright Night doesn't quite rise to the level of Google's Night Sight.
 Putting aside some of the compositional differences between these photos, the Night Sight result is better all around, with more definition in the shadows, stronger color throughout and properly exposed highlights, especially pertaining to the ice patch on the road.

 Smartphone cameras have only improved since the Galaxy S10e's spring release.
-Both the iPhone 11 Pro and Pixel 4 have come out since then and have raised the bar even further for mobile photography.
+Both the iPhone 12 Pro Max and Pixel 5 have come out since then and have raised the bar even further for mobile photography.
 The Galaxy S10e has a fine camera, but there are better options out there – see our rundown of the best camera phones for our top picks.

 Samsung Galaxy S10e: Performance

 Armed with Qualcomm’s Snapdragon 855 system-on-chip — in North American models, at least — the Galaxy S10e was one of the most powerful Android phones you could buy when it debuted.
-That's going to change once Snapdragon 865-powered phones start arriving this year, but the S10e still compares favorably to other phones of its vintage.
+Despite Snapdragon 865 devices hitting the scene in 2020 and 888 phones kicking off 2021, the S10e still compares favorably to other phones of its vintage.

 Our review unit with 6GB of RAM topped 10,513 points on Geekbench 4, which tests overall system performance.
 That's much faster than any other Android we've tested, save for the Galaxy S10 Plus at 10,732.
 (The Plus comes with an extra 2GB of memory.)
 It even blows away the OnePlus 6T McLaren with its 10GB RAM, which turned in only 8,976 with last year's Snapdragon 845 silicon.
 Apple's A12 Bionic-equipped iPhone XS remains the flagship phone to beat at 11,420, but rest assured — the S10e isn't going to leave you wanting for more power.